 Why Minors Could Wear Lash Extensions

-We have looked at reasons why eyelash extensions should be avoided for teens, but there are certainly reasons when they are appropriate.
+We have looked at reasons why eyelash extensions should be avoided for teens, but there are certainly reasons why they are appropriate.

 Eyelash extensions are a type of semi-permanent makeup worn to look prettier.
 For most women, lush, long, or thick eyelashes also bring a lot of self-confidence as it helps to prettify imperfections.

 A very common reason for young girls to wear eyelash extension is to attend a special occasion such as proms, birthdays, photo day, graduation, homecoming, pep rallies, and talent shows.

 However, remember that eyelash extensions have the advantage of lasting more than a day, unlike strip lashes!
 Even if you got them for a one-day event, you can enjoy them for a couple of weeks.

 There are many instances when minors opt to get natural-looking lash extensions to circumvent the no-makeup rule at school.